 MISSION AND PURPOSE

-The mission of the InCommon LLC (§3.01) is to create and support a common framework for trustworthy shared management of access to on-line resources.
+The mission of the InCommon LLC (§3.01) is to create and support a common framework for trustworthy shared management of access to on-line resources and provide vision and direction for trust and identity initiatives offered by Internet2 ("Member"), the sole Member of InCommon LLC..
 Executive management of the InCommon LLC is carried out by or under the direction of a Steering Committee (“SC”).

 In furtherance of its mission, InCommon LLC shall offer, support, and manage a participatory shared identity management federation, the InCommon Federation (“Federation”), for the benefit of education and research in the United States.
 The Federation will support a community-based common trust fabric sufficient to enable participants to make appropriate decisions about access to on-line resources based in part on information provided to them by other participants.
 The Federation is intended to enable production-level end-user access to a wide variety of protected resources.